top of page

 Amplitude Sweep

-An amplitude sweep is an oscillatory assay for which amplitude (energy input as either strain or stress) increases over time and frequency is held constant.
+An amplitude sweep is an oscillatory assay during which amplitude (deformation energy input as either strain or stress) increases over time and frequency is held constant.

-During this assay, the sample is increasingly deformed to determine its rheological breakpoint (LVER; Linear Viscoelastic Region) which correlates with stability.
-As described in the next panel, the LVER is important to determine the experimental strain or stress input for frequency-modulated assays.
+During this assay, the sample is increasingly deformed during back & forth oscillations to determine its rheological breakpoint (LVER; Linear Viscoelastic Region) that correlates with rheological stability (i.e gelatin wiggled beyond its LVER fall apart).
+As described in the next panel, knowing the temperature dependent LVER is important to determine the experimental strain or stress input for often subsequent frequency-modulated assays.

 Learn more about Rheology Testing Services performs analyses to understand the impact of frequency sweep on materials during processes and applications.